 How You Helped: You only took what you needed.

-What We Did: Targeted low water usage and used only what we needed to support the race participants.
+What We Did: Targeted low water usage; enough to support

 What We Did: Provided an "Opt Out" option for race shirts and finisher's awards during race registration.